-5.15.5 Grant Funded Faculty Contracts
+5.9.5 Grant-Funded Faculty Contracts

-If employment is contingent upon continued receipt of grant funds, the faculty member will receive a limited term contract stating this contingency; throughout the grant funded position, only limited term contracts will be awarded.
-In the event the grant should terminate at any time for whatever reason, then this contract shall terminate and each party's rights and obligations shall be excused and discharged.
+If employment is contingent upon continued receipt of grant funds, the faculty member will receive a limited-term contract stating this contingency.
+Throughout the grant-funded position, only limited-term contracts will be awarded.
+In the event the grant should terminate at any time for whatever reason, then this contract shall terminate, and each party's rights and obligations shall be excused and discharged.

-5.15.6 Full-time Faculty Contract Classifications
+5.9.6 Full-time Faculty Contract Classifications (Revised xxx 2022)

 Full-time faculty contracts shall be divided into three classifications.
 Contract classifications allow the College to fully evaluate instructional effectiveness and program sustainability.

-- A. Limited Term Contract A limited term contract shall be made for a semester, academic year or fiscal year and automatically terminates at the end of the contract.
-This classification is to be used for grant funded positions, temporary replacement for a full-time faculty member, during the startup phase of a new program, when a program is in the process of being discontinued, or as deemed necessary by the President of the College. - B. Annual Contract An annual contract is considered probationary and may be given annually for regular faculty positions.
+- A. 1.
+Limited Term Contract A limited term contract shall be made may be executed for a semester, academic year, or fiscal year and will automatically terminates at the end of the contract.
+This classification is to may be used for grant-funded positions, temporary replacement for a full-time faculty member, during the startup phase of a new program, when a program is in the process of being discontinued, or as otherwise deemed necessary by the President of the College. - B. 2.
+Annual Contract An annual contract is considered probationary and may be given annually for regular faculty positions.
 Each annual contract shall show a date when employment ends; reappointment is dependent upon satisfactory evaluations and appropriate recommendations.
-Faculty may receive up to five consecutive annual contracts prior to being considered for a continuous contract. - C. Continuous Contract A continuous contract shall be recommended only after the employee has been employed full-time as faculty in the same discipline for a period of 5 consecutive years upon satisfactory evaluations and satisfactory completion of the fifth year.
+Faculty may receive up to five (5) consecutive annual contracts prior to being considered for a continuous contract. - C. 3.
+Continuous Contract A continuous contract shall may be recommended for a faculty member under annual contract, but only after the employee has been employed full-time as faculty in the same discipline, or a secondary discipline as approved by the College, for a period total of five (5) years. consecutive years upon satisfactory evaluations and satisfactory completion of the fifth year.
 All previous time worked consecutively as full-time faculty, including Limited Term Contracts and Annual Contracts, will be applied to the five-year period.
 Faculty who change disciplines at the request of the College may be granted credit for the prior discipline if it is in the best interest of the College.
+Faculty who begin service with a mid-year contract and are subsequently employed through an annual contract may be considered for continuous contract upon completion of ten (10) consecutive spring and fall semesters.

-5.15.7 Full-time Faculty Reappointment
+5.9.7 Full-time Faculty Reappointment